Hey, boss babe! Wondering how to start a blog? My heart jumps for joy that you are here, ready to carve a slice of personal success.

 On the left-hand side, you will see a dark grey column.
 This is your WordPress menu.
 It might look intimidating right now, but you will actually become very familiar with it.
 Believe me, it’s not as complicated as it looks.

-On the right-hand side, you’ll be asked What kind of site can we help you set up – business or personal.
+On the right-hand side, you’ll be asked if you want to set up a business or personal site.
 I recommend you skip this and click on the I don’t need help link.
-The alternative is a series of questions you might not have the answers to right away.
+The alternative is a series of questions you might not have the answers to right now.

 For the time being, your blog will display a welcome page courtesy of Bluehost.
 As soon as you are ready to launch your blog, you can make it public from your WordPress dashboard.

-If you registered a new domain name in step 3, your WordPress dashboard login URL will look like this http://www.yournewblog.com/wp-admin (you can also find it in the welcome email Bluehost sent you).
+If you registered a new domain name in step 3, your WordPress dashboard login URL will look like this yournewblog.com/wp-admin (you’ll find the link in the welcome email Bluehost sent you).

-If you used an existing domain in step 3, you will have to change the nameservers to point to your new blog.
-For this, you have to log into your domain registrar and change the DNS nameservers with the Bluehost ones as you received them in your welcome to Bluehost email (they usually are ns1.bluehost.com and ns2.bluehost.com).
+If you used an existing domain in step 3, you’ll have to change the nameservers to point to your new blog.
+For this, you have to log into your domain registrar and change the DNS nameservers with the Bluehost ones as you received them in your welcome email (they usually are ns1.bluehost.com and ns2.bluehost.com).
 If you can’t figure out where to enter your new nameservers, I suggest you call your domain registrar and ask for their help.

-Every time I see a blogger still using a gmail.com or yahoo.com email address, it makes me cringe.
-Having a personalized email address ending in your own custom domain will make your communication with readers and clients so much more professional.
-And Bluehost makes this step super easy.
+I love Gmail, I really do.
+But having a personalized email address ending in your own domain name will make the communication with readers and clients so much more professional.

-Back in your hosting account, simply go to email and then click the create an email account button.
+Back in your Bluehost account, go to email and click the create an email account button.

 In the first field, enter the first part of your email address, like hello or yourownname.
 I recommend you stay away from info or contact because they sound too impersonal.
 Right next to it, you should see the awesome domain name you chose in step 3.